 Posted on August 03rd, 2020

 Synthetic PFAS-containing foams, industrial solvents, dry cleaning fluids, potentially radioactive chemicals, lead, fuel, and other toxic waste seeped into the ground until slowly, over time, seeping into the groundwater.
-Benzene is extremely hazardous in case of inhalation, ingestion, or absorption through the skin, leading to blood disorders ranging from anemia to leukemia.
+Benzene is extremely hazardous in inhalation, ingestion, or absorption through the skin, leading to blood disorders ranging from anemia to leukemia.

 Veterans who lived and worked on military installations were exposed to harmful contaminants.
 Benzene was among them.
 Studies show that benzene exposure can increase the risk of certain cancers, including leukemia - cancer caused by an overproduction of damaged white blood cells, by as much as 40 percent.